Home

 Choosing the Tree – Choose trees that are healthy and have good structure.
 If a tree is lightly infested with adelgids, it’s still OK because you’ll treat it as part of the planting process.
 Don't bring saplings from infested areas onto your property.

 Size – The planting size of a containerized or balled-and-burlapped hemlock is limited only by the space available and your ability to lift the weight and dig an adequate hole.
-It is generally not recommended to try to plant a hemlock that is more than about 5-6 feet tall because of the size of dirt ball needed for the tree to survive.
+It is generally not recommended to try to plant a hemlock that is more than about 5 to 6 feet tall because of the size of dirt ball needed for the tree to survive.

 1. Check for drainage patterns that would cause excessive dryness or soggy conditions.
 Avoid such areas if possible.